geoarrow/geoarrow/format.md

-For an array of Point geometries, only a single array is used of interleaved coordinates. `n_dim` can be 2, 3, or 4 depending on the dimensionality of the geometries, and the field name of the list should be "xy", "xyz" or "xyzm", reflecting the dimensionality.
+For an array of Point geometries, only a single array is used of interleaved coordinates. `n_dim` can be 2, 3, or 4 depending on the dimensionality of the geometries, and the field name of the list should be "xy", "xyz", "xym" or "xyzm", reflecting the coordinate interpretation.

 **LineString**: `List<FixedSizeList<double>[n_dim]>`